amankaushik143/Fullstack-shared-orm-library/README.md

-# Project: Shared ORM Library app
+# Project: Shared ORM Library

 ## Overview
 This project demonstrates using TypeORM with MySQL to manage database schema and run migrations efficiently.
 It includes setup for defining entities, generating migrations, and applying them to the database.